vacp2p/rfc-index/vac/tutorials/build-a-waku-relay.md

 > git clone git@github.com:libp2p/py-libp2p.git

 ```
-## Test Configuration
-The py-libp2p is packaged with a a `chat.py` as an example of sending a message between two libp2p.
-We will modify this later to help use send Waku messages.
 ## Publish/Subsrcibe Method

-Now that the we have a simple libp2p node running,
+Now that the we have a py-libp2p modules installed lets create our relay.py file.
-lets add more components to our node.
+Below is the components we will add: be lets add more components to our node.
 A Waku node uses Publish/Subscribe (pubsub) to allow peers to communicate with each other.
 Peers are able to join topics, within a network,
 that they are interseted in using pubsub.